he-yang/JSON-to-Excel/source/profeatures.md

 ## Pro Features

+### No Ads

+After a successful conversion with a valid Pro Code, starting from the next launch (you can shut down the add-in and then start it again), the add-in will no longer display ads.
+Ads will be displayed if you do not have a valid Pro Code, or if you do not have a valid subscription to the add-in.

+> Note, If you still see ads displayed from time to time, try to make a conversion with a valid Pro Code, then restart the add-in.

 ### Nested Delimeter

 The Nested Delimeter specifies how to handle nested objects in JSON.
 You can choose from: